bmrb-io/nmr-star-dictionary/documentation/dictionary_update_procedure.md

    * Need to eliminate all of the >200 issues that Dimitri finds when loading the database
    * All T1/R1 and similar relaxation data needs to be mapped from unique
    * Big issue is how to validate that data has not been lost or corrupted in carrying out the remediation?
-    * File diffs do not work for sure
-    * Can an effective data value comparison can be written?
+    * ~File diffs do not work for sure~ - PyNMR-STAR has an extensively tested diff function which compares '.' equal to '?', doesn't care about spaces, and such.
+The issue is just that if we're deleteting/adding/remapping tags, it takes a manual look to ensure that the changes were correct.
     * Would remediation be carried out on released entry files or pre-release files that contain contact person information?
  * Difficulties found during the process upgrades and entry remediation may require that the pre-production dictionary be modified
  * A final release of all BMRB entries along with the final production dictionary
  * Complete BioSTAR DDL